 We are halfway through 2017, and there have been a lot of proposals from major corporations such as Uber and Amazon to change the way the freight industry operates.
-Uber want to give more power to business owners and independent drivers, by helping them to connect via an app and conduct transaction much faster.
+Uber wants to give more power to business owners and independent drivers, by helping them to connect via an app and conduct transactions much faster.
 Amazon has similar goals, by allowing smaller customers to connect with truckers, with the app serving as the framework for the shipping contract.
-Both are positioned to launch in the very near future.
+Both are positioned to launch very shortly.

 Robots On The Road

 The debate and discussion over automated trucks is nothing new in this industry.
 Various manufacturers have been trying to perfect the self-driving truck for years.
 What makes the discussion more heated these days is that with evidence of smaller self-driving vehicles on the road, the freight industry might not be far behind.
-The big difference, is that smaller vehicles are for private drivers.
-By moving into the trucking industry, it could mean a major downsizing for skilled drivers.
-On top of it all, there is no way to tell if self-driving trucks can actually adjust for all of the factors that human drivers monitor while they are on the road.
+The big difference is that smaller vehicles are for private drivers.
+Moving into the trucking industry could mean a major downsizing for skilled drivers.
+On top of it all, there is no way to tell if self-driving trucks can adjust for all of the factors that human drivers monitor while they are on the road.